Delhi-Tel Aviv flight diverted to Mumbai following Israel airspace closure: Air India

 Meanwhile, IndiGo said it was closely monitoring regional updates concerning Iran and its airspace.

-"Our teams stand prepared to implement any necessary adjustments as the situation evolves," it said in a post on X and asked passengers to check their flight status before departure.
+"Our teams stand prepared to implement any necessary adjustments as the situation evolves," it said in a post on X and asked passengers to check their flight status prior to departure.

-Flight tracking website Flightradar24.com, in a post on X, said the closed airspaces are affecting many flights and airlines.
+Flightradar24.com, in a post on X, said the closed airspaces are affecting lots of flights and airlines.